diagreifier/diagreifier/README.md

 > **Project Catalyst Assisted by AI-Cloud (PCA-AIC)**
 > *When your code speaks every language.*

-DiagReifier is a desktop application that empowers mobile developers by converting code intelligently between major frameworks — **under AI assistance**.
+DiagReifier is a NEW Desktop Application that empowers Mobile Developers by Converting Code Intelligently between major Frameworks — **under AI assistance**.
 It doesn’t replace developers; it **accelerates** them.

 ![DiagReifier Dashboard](dashboard.png)